zeeshan-shah/blog/README.md

 ### Conclusion

-The user stories outlined above provide a comprehensive blueprint of the project's functionalities and features, meticulously prioritized using MoSCoW prioritization.
+- The user stories outlined above provide a comprehensive blueprint of the project's functionalities and features, meticulously prioritized using MoSCoW prioritization.
 Throughout the project's lifecycle, Agile methodologies, including the use of a Kanban board and story points for estimation and planning, have been instrumental in ensuring the project's success and alignment with stakeholders' needs and expectations.

 ## Technology Stack

 ### Coding Languages

-- HTML5
+- HTML
-- CSS3
+- CSS
 - JavaScript

 ### Frameworks and Tools